PietPtr/Ex-PART/docs/programming.md

 ```haskell
     collatzer in (controller.w, 4) at (0, controller.h) {
 ```
 A subsystem with the name `collatzer` is defined.
 At this point it is probably a good idea to view the file this comes from, as the indentation here will make it much clearer that this is a _sub_-system.
+Note that its size and position is defined in terms of the controller, so if we resize the controller, this entire system moves with it.

 ```haskell
         input val_in : Value